 The application requires your basic personal information and answers to the following questions in 300-500 words (except your resume):

 - Why do you want to learn how to teach and lead others?

 - How does SOLE fit into your life and academic goals?
 How do you see SOLE helping you?

 - Describe an experience that demonstrates you take feedback well.

-The course will start in spring 2017, meeting weekly on Wednesdays from 4-6pm following the academic calendar.
-The exact dates for field sessions are still being finalized but you can expect at least 1 full weekend (8+ hours Saturday and Sunday each) each month during the semester and 8 days (24 hours each day) right after exams end in May.
+The course will start in spring 2019, meeting once a month for the entire weekend (early Saturday and returning to campus early/mid evening Sunday).
+The exact dates for field sessions are still being finalized but you can expect at least 1 full weekend.

 Zero.
 We heard most candidates would prefer to not take the course for credit.
 No credit is given for this course.

-Zero to some experience.
 You need to be comfortable outside and regularly go for hikes on your own and willing to learn how to lead trips.
-We prefer candidates with some experience but often find too much experience means a candidate can’t (or won’t) adjust to how we want things done.
-If you have little experience, join our trips for a semester or two and then apply!
+We prefer candidates with some experience in one of these activities but if you are willing to do the work, then let’s chat.
+If you have little to no experience, go on trips for a semester or two and then apply!

 Zero.
 Yup.
 Zero.
-If you have some, cool, icing on the cake, but you don’t need any.
-Through SOLE, you’ll take a 16 hour WMI Wilderness First Aid (WFA) course so you’ll end up with at least one + rad first hand knowledge and experience.
+If you have some certs, cool! icing on the cake, but you don’t need any.
+Through SOLE, you’ll take a 16 hour national recognized WMI Wilderness First Aid (WFA) course so you’ll end up with at least one + rad first-hand knowledge and experience.